nkimoto/templates/README.md

 # Project Templates

 A collection of language-specific project templates using cookiecutter for modern development workflows.
+These templates can be used directly from external repositories via URL specification.

 ## Available Templates